alfredtorch/SquarePower/README.md

 ### Optional components

-In case, you don't need any fancy control, feedback without the need
+In case, you don't need any fancy control or feedback but only a way to hack together a DCDC converter, you don't need any of these parts below.

 Part Name | Quantity | Price | Supply Link | Notes
 --- | --- | --- | --- | ---